 Christmas in Costa Rica

-During Christmas in Costa Rica, people like to decorate their houses with beautiful tropical flowers.
+People like to decorate their houses with beautiful tropical flowers.
 A model of the nativity scene, called the Pasito or Portal, is the center of the display.
 It's also decorated with flowers and sometimes fruit.
-Some of the scene take a long time to make and all the family is involved.
+Some of the scenes take a long time to make and all the family is involved.
 As well as the traditional figures, people add other models including houses and lots of different sorts of animals.

 Christmas wreaths are made of cypress branches and are decorated with red coffee berries and ribbons.
 Most homes, shops and important buildings are decorated with Christmas lights.